xueannafang/CMP_MALDI_tool/README.md

 (According to the preliminary solubility test results, this size already beyond the soluble limit and would be unlikely to appear in the MALDI spectrum.)

+(If the mechanism is not based on B-H coupling as described in this case, it would need to modify this assumption.
+For example, when core and linker are connected in a 180 degree, then it requires at least 6 cores to form a marco-ring.
+The ring discussion will be covered in future versions if the scope is not restricted to solution phase any more.)

 As for the "bonded" version of linker: